Tomáš Masaryk: Czechoslovak Legion and US visit

+Masaryk's book Světová revoluce was paradigmatic of central European thought as he identified the Western powers as the "bearers of higher humanitarian principles and democracy" without regard to non-European peoples enduring colonialism or segregation in the United States.
+Czech historian Pavel Barša writes that "he implicitly identified humanity with the peoples of European stock".

 Masaryk believed that Jews controlled the press and helped the nascent state of Czechoslovakia during its struggle for independence.
 Czech historian Jan Láníček comments that "The great philosopher and humanist Masaryk was still using the same anti-Semitic trope found at the bottom of all anti-Jewish accusations."